anvilabs/react-native-image-carousel/README.md

 - [ ] Add prop to render custom component header.
 - [ ] Add prop to render custom component footer.
 - [ ] Make Slide's `imageHeight` optional.
-- [ ] Caption should be of image's width.

 ## License